janstary/manpages/README.md

 	huge

 * **poppler**, **poppler-utils**
-	api in html
+	* offered pdfunite.1 and pdfseparate.1
-	REWRITE, SEND
+	* api in html

 * **pstree**
 	upstream uses uses the old one with